 What I found was frustration.
 Of the available tools, there was a great deal of confusion around features, pricing, and user seats.
 Nothing was straightforward, and after spending a ton of time reading through websites and talking to sales representatives, I still didn’t feel any closer to the solution I was looking for.
 This motivated me to begin building a tool myself.

-It was always important to me that SOOS be accessible to everyone – that’s why we don’t have limits on pricing, or users, or number of scans.
 As an architect, I also wanted SOOS to be something I would want to use, and something developers everywhere would be excited about.
 As security breaches become more commonplace, it is critical that companies are aware of each and every dependency within their code.
 I’m proud to say SOOS is available to help the development community stay secure.